jonathangiamp/cryptozombies/readme.md

 # CryptoZombies

-Cryptozombie is a dApp hosted into the Ethereum blockchain, it's an educational game project written in solidity.
+Cryptozombie is a dApp hosted into the Ethereum blockchain, it's an game project that allowed me to learn solidity basics.
+It is based on the excellent loom course you can find [here](https://cryptozombies.io/).
 With Cryptozombies, create your own zombie and fight against other zombies to level up!
 Do you want an army?
 No problem, find a cute Cryptokitty and eat it to create new zombie based on kitty's DNA!
 Each zombie will be unique so don't waste time, let's create yours!